 7. Give the Audience Incentives to Return

-Well, one of the best ways to do so is through giveaways.
+One of the best ways to do this is using giveaways.
 Just make sure that you understand the rules around contests for the platform you are using, and the region you are running the competition in.

 Great ideas for giveaways are gift cards, game service subscriptions, and games.
-Items like these, which you can send keys for digitally, can save you shipping costs while you’re just starting out.
-Gleam is a useful tool for running competitions and will help you keep track of everything.
+Items like these, which you can send keys for digitally, can save you shipping costs when you’re just starting out.
+Depending on your streaming platform, you may be able to incentivize subscriptions.
+For example, Twitch offers subscriber-only streams.

 As your channel grows, you can aim higher and even get sponsored prizes from certain companies.
 But if you’re still a newbie, you could perhaps find some gaming deals to give away.